With this new post of our series “How To Spend An Unforgettable Weekend In…” we want to tempt you with an opulent weekend in Bath, England!

 Even if pouring with rain John, our energetic guide for the morning didn’t have any objection to going ahead with the visits.

 This tour gives you a good insight into the Georgian history of Bath as well as a brief review of pre-Georgian times.
 You delve into the lives of two of the main characters/influencers/game changers of the time (the 1700s Master of Ceremonies, Beau Nash and John Wood, the architect behind the Royal Circus and the Crescent).
-You visit all of the main sites in the city centre, including The Crescent, The Royal Circus, The Assembly Halls, Pulteney Bridge and all of the other architectural delights that Bath has to offer.
+It takes you to all main sites in the city centre, including The Crescent, The Royal Circus, The Assembly Halls, Pulteney Bridge and all of the other architectural delights that Bath has to offer.
 You don’t go inside The Roman Baths or The Abbey though but do learn lots of their history.

-Any of the guides leading this tour will make you feel like in the old-times Bath with their detailed accounts and their extensive knowledge.
+Any of the guides leading this tour will make you feel like in the old-times Bath.
 And if you pay attention hard enough while wandering the streets of this historic English town you will still hear the footsteps of porters carrying their obscenely overweight master in his sedan chair back home in the evening after taking the waters in the foul-smelling pools of the resort, up the sloped winding streets of Bath.
 And if you’re a bit more patient you’ll also hear how, once at the entrance of his multistorey Georgian manor, a knock on the door will grant the already panting porters the pleasure to further carrying the lord of the house (and his robes still dripping) up the narrow stairs into the comfort of his room in the top-most floor.

 Two hours and barely three kilometres later we were back in the Abbey Churchyard, it was time to part with John and our fellow tour party and immerse ourselves even deeper in one of the best known English traditions: High Tea.

 And where else better for high tea in Bath than in The Pump Room?